 Reboot when prompted

-You can now follow steps from ros installation tutorial on ROS wiki (Choose Kinetic for Ubuntu 16.04 or Melodic for 18.04).
+You can now follow steps from ros installation tutorial on ROS wiki.

 To run graphical applications, you need to install X server on Windows.
 We recommend using VcXsrv.
 Install it and run with default configuration except for